hummbl-dev/HUMMBL-Unified-Tier-Framework/HUMMBL_Unified_Tier_Framework_v1.0.md

 **Attribution Requirements:**
 Any derivative works, citations, or references to this framework must:
-1. Credit HUMMBL Systems for proprietary components listed above
+1. Credit HUMMBL for proprietary components listed above
 2. Credit DeepSeek AI for applicable descriptive enhancements (Tier 1-4, learning labels)
 3. Cite Levin et al. (2012) when referencing super-wicked problems concept
 4. Maintain this attribution section in full if redistributing